-Fine tune your content mix with personalized recommendations
+Fine-tune your content mix with personalized study recommendations

-As you move down the dashboard, you’ll come across the 'study recommendations' section.
+As you move down your study summary, you’ll see personalized study recommendations tailored to your study objective.
 This information is more granular and personalized.
 Here, AMBOSS utilizes your previous performance to provide recommendations about how to move forward in the future.
 (Please note: AMBOSS cannot assess performance regarding topics that you have not yet completed in the AMBOSS Qbank!)

-AMBOSS’ study recommendations section provides links to a number of relevant topics, disciplines, and systems, each with links to the AMBOSS articles and questions that are likely helpful to you.
-These topics are listed in order of their relative importance on the exam you’re studying for.
-That is, topics listed at the top are more likely to show up on exam day relative to those at the bottom.
+The study recommendations provide links to a number of relevant topics, disciplines, and systems, each with links to the AMBOSS articles and questions that are likely helpful to you.
+The topics are listed in order of priority.
+Learning priority is based on your performance and exam representation.
+The higher up the list, the more you should study the topic.

 Interpreting the color bars can be a little challenging at first.
-But, if you keep the following principles in mind, you’ll easily understand them:
+But with a little practice, you should find them helpful.

 - The red, yellow, and green bars reflect the proportion of questions on a given topic that you’ve completed.
 The gray portion of the bar reflects the remaining questions on that topic.

-- The colors reflect the same performance categories as in the section above: Green is ‘correct,’ yellow is ‘correct with help,’ and red is ‘incorrect.’
+- The colors reflect the same performance categories as in the section above: Green is ‘correct,’ yellow is ‘correct using hints,’ and red is ‘incorrect.

 To act on the insights provided by this section, click on any of the topics listed and you’ll be taken directly to that specific article in the library.
 Start reviewing the article’s content right away, or use the article as a launchpad into the Qbank so that you can answer topic-specific questions.
-While you’re in the article, be sure to enable Learning Radar, so you can have a glance at the content you’ve missed before:
+While you’re in the article, be sure to enable Learning Radar, so you can glance at the content you previously missed: